 Take the short spur trail on the left at 2.5 miles to a bench marking the top of 1,483-foot Briones Peak, the highest spot in Briones Regional Park.
-To the north you can see the San Joaquin and Sacramento Rivers converge into Suisun Bay; San Pablo Bay sprawls northwesterly, Mount Tamalpais looms westward beyond the Berkeley hills, and Mount Diablo juts to the east.
+To the north you can see the San Joaquin and Sacramento Rivers converge into Suisun Bay; San Pablo Bay sprawls northwesterly, Mount Tamalpais looms westward beyond the Berkeley hills and San Francisco, and Mount Diablo juts to the east.

 Bear left at the next trail junction, and then climb briefly and go right onto the Table Top Trail (left takes you on a shortcut over to the Spengler Trail).
 Walk past chaparral and scattered coast live oak to a trail junction at 3.3 miles, where you turn left back onto the Spengler Trail.
 This wide road plunges steeply at times through a canyon shaded by coast live oak, huge toyon, buckeye, California laurel, and the occasional bigleaf maple.